 Boost Your Bone Health

-Cancer survivors and those in treatment are often at an increased risk of developing osteopenia (mild bone degeneration) or osteoporosis (severe bone loss) as a result of treatment.
+Cancer survivors are often at an increased risk of developing osteopenia (mild bone degeneration) or osteoporosis (severe bone loss) as a result of treatment.

 Radiation and chemotherapy drugs can cause bones to weaken, increasing the risk of osteoporosis.